 At A Glance: Best Mini Flashlights

-From budget flashlights for casual household use to those that output tens of thousands of lumens – whatever it is you’re looking for, you’ll definitely find some excellent options here!
-We’ve included some of the best high-quality options, as well as budget flashlights for people who need a cheap and simple solution.
+From budget flashlights for casual household use to those that output tens of thousands of lumens – whatever it is you’re looking for, you’ll definitely find some great small flashlights here!
+We’ve included some high-quality options, as well as budget flashlights for people who need a cheap and easy solution.
 Read on to find the best mini flashlight for you!

 Best Mid-Range Option

 The Imalent is a monster of a mini flashlight.
-It’s definitely not for everyone and unless you specifically need something ultra-tough, durable, reliable, and way too bright, there’s no need for you to drop some $200 on this mini flashlight.
+It’s definitely not for everyone and unless you specifically need something ultra-tough, durable, reliable, and with a super bright light, there’s no need for you to drop some $200 on this mini flashlight.

 But if I just described the type of mini flashlight you’re looking for, then here it is!
 It has a maximum brightness of 25000 lumens, which is absolutely insane compared to the 300 and 1000 lumens of the more affordable mini flashlights, even the great ones!